 Kelley is a senior program officer Irvine, splitting her time between grantmaking in Southern California as part of the Career Readiness and Living Wage Work Initiative and serving on the Impact, Assessment & Learning Team.
 Prior to joining Irvine, Kelley served as interim managing director/director of Portfolio Management at the Thrive Foundation for Youth, in Menlo Park, California.
 There she implemented a national grantmaking strategy to support long-term mentoring programs operating in urban areas, resulting in high percentages of youth graduating from high school and college, many of whom were first-generation students.
 Kelley’s faith-based work has included being the strategic initiatives administrator at Eastern Star Church and teaching and preaching as a licensed, ordained minister at World Conquerors Church in Oakland.

 THE JAMES IRVINE FOUNDATION

-Kim Ammann Howard is director of Impact Assessment and Learning at The James Irvine Foundation.
-She has over 25 years of social impact experience with nonprofits, foundations and the public sector in the US and abroad.
-Prior to joining the Foundation in 2015, Kim spent ten years at Informing Change, a Berkeley-based consulting firm, designing, conducting, and overseeing evaluation, strategy, and applied research efforts.
-Previous positions include directing evaluations and applied research projects at the Stanford University School of Medicine’s Prevention Research Center and the Johns Hopkins School of Public Health; earlier, at the Contra Costa County’s Health Services Department, she facilitated the implementation of a variety of prevention programs and staffed cross-sector networks focused on policy and systems change.
+Kim is Irvine’s director of Impact Assessment and Learning.
+She has more than 25 years of social impact experience with nonprofits, foundations, and the public sector in the United States and abroad.
+Prior to joining the foundation in 2015, Kim spent 10 years at Informing Change, a Berkeley-based consulting firm, designing, conducting, and overseeing evaluation, strategy, and applied research efforts.
+Previous positions include directing evaluations and applied research projects at the Stanford University School of Medicine’s Prevention Research Center and the Johns Hopkins School of Public Health.
+At the Contra Costa County’s Health Services Department, she facilitated the implementation of a variety of prevention programs and staffed cross-sector networks focused on policy and systems change.

 THE JPB FOUNDATION